kraevskiyAA/EWS_CondEnt/README.md

 ## Installing

-Run to install local package EWS_CONDENT and other required packages:
+Run to install local package EWS_CondEnt and other required packages:

 ```
 pip install -e .